hathai191/Project/Workplan.md

-Here we divide the tasks and the workload divided into subtasks.
+Here we divide the tasks and the workload into subtasks.

-Simon:             Nathaly:            Thu/Amanda:
+Amanda and Ha: Analysis of seasonal average temperature throughout the years.
+Nathaly: Analysis of the warmest and coldest day of each year.
+Simon: Analysis of temperature for every day in a year.